IndiePass/indiepass-android/README.md

 - Login with your domain, discover indieauth, micropub and microsub endpoints.
   The microsub endpoint is currently optional
-- Post a note with tags and picture (currently scaled to 800x600)
+- Post a note or article with tags and picture (currently scaled to 1000x750)

 ## iOS